woonsan/hippo7-rproxy-nodejs/README.md

 How to run the reverse proxy server script
 ------------------------------------------

-TODO

-  Note: You need to install Node.js in order to run Reverse Proxy Server.
+  Note: First, you need to install Node.js in order to run Reverse Proxy Server script.
         See the next section for installation guide.

+  1. Copy rproxy.js into the root folder of your Hippo CMS 7 project.

-  Move to the project root folder in the command line console and run the following command:
+  2. Move to the root folder of your Hippo CMS 7 project in the command line console and run the following command:

     $ sudo node rproxy.js

     The above command will run the Reverse Proxy Server at port 80 by default.

     You can run it at a different port like the following example:

     $ node rproxy.js 8888

 About installing Node.js and http-proxy module